 Sure, the High Line repeats the dreams of the past in the interest of preservation.
 It idealizes ruin over other alterations, as well as wildflowers over grass and other species, because it approaches the city with an abstraction of the natural.
 A truly new architecture can recover the city natural and historical contexts for the present, but only by first learning a context for the past as well.
 Attractive as it is, the High Line is only one step toward that new architecture.
 And it depends on architectural innovation in costly condos to take that step along with it.
 But it is an elevated step all the same.

 Plans for the High Line, by James Corner Field Operations and Diller Scofidio + Renfro (in collaboration with Piet Oudolf, the horticultural designer) with photographs by Joel Sternfeld, ran through October 31, 2005, at the Museum of Modern Art.
 Gossip about the Whitney's plans for the Meatpacking District surfaced in late October 2006, and it broke ground for a new home in May 2011.
+I review separately the completion of the Whitney's new home in May 2015.
 The High Line opened its first stage to the public on June 9, 2009, and its second stage June 7, 2011.
+The third and last stage, reaching north around Hudson Yards to 34th Street, opened well after this review, on September 21, 2014.
+I return for summer sculpture 2016.